hawk/lux/doc/lux.md

 standalone application in the `InstallDir` directory. `InstallDir` must exist.
 If `InstallDir` is omitted only a dry run is performed.
 A standalone installation is self-contained and contains a minimal Erlang runtime system.
-It is however not necessary to install Lux as standalone.
+It is however not neccessary to install Lux as standalone.
 If Erlang already is installed on the system, Lux can make use of that runtime environment.
 But sometimes it is useful to avoid that dependency.